mnz1988/stable-diffusion-guide/README.md

    Look at that, it gets more detailed over time!
 The last image is without any Lora for comparison.
 This was a successful character Lora, at least at first glance.
 You would need to test different seeds, clothes and scenarios to be sure.

    * If your results don't work at all, then you trained for too little time or most likely your learning rate was too small (Try something like 5e-4 or in extreme cases 1e-3).
    * If your results are distorted, try lowering the Lora's intensity to somewhere between 0.5 and 0.8.
-If it's still distorted or doesn't work anymore, and earlier epochs don't work either, then your lora is fried and you should try a smaller learning rate (like 1e-4 or 1e-5).
+If it's still distorted or doesn't work anymore, and earlier epochs don't work either, then your lora is burnt and you should try a smaller learning rate (like 1e-4 or 1e-5).
+   * If it fails no matter what you do, you probably got the repetitions wrong in your folder name or you accidentally changed a setting to an impossible value.
    * If it works fine but your character can only do one set of clothes or one position, then either your images were too similar to each other or your tagging was done poorly.
    * If it works fine but the shading looks flat or the style looks wrong, then you may be using a model that's too advanced.
 Try `animefull-final-pruned` if you can find it.